clairefro/website/content/blog/2022/2022-02-07-look-ma-no-react.md

 This was also a chance for me to prove to myself I can indeed code a vanilla static MPA with all the bells and whistles I want, using my own build logic.
 Shoutout to [cannikin](https://github.com/cannikin) who piqued my interest in static site generators a while back when he showed me his own custom generator: [cameronjs](https://github.com/cannikin/cameronjs).

 To see how simple it is to generate your own vanilla static site, check out the [code for this site](https://github.com/clairefro/website), namely the `build` script.
 Confucius might argue it could be even simpler.

+_\* Update 2022-02-15: Since publishing I have updated the CSS styling to make the website look even more like a sweet potato.
+There are now two media queries._